 In 2013, we impaired the building and land held for sale by \$44,000 to reduce the carrying value to estimated fair value.
 The building and land were sold in September 2013.
 Net proceeds from the sale totaled \$1.2 million, resulting in a loss on sale of \$0.1 million.
 As the assets were part of the restructuring plan, the loss on sale was reported in the Consolidated Statement of Operations in the caption "Restructuring Charges."
-We do not anticipate further costs related to this restructuring activity.
+During the year ended December 31, 2014, there were no further costs related to this restructuring activity.